Alevsk/rbac-atlas/content/charts/crossplane/_index.md

 ---
-title: crossplane
+title: "crossplane"
-description: Crossplane is an open source Kubernetes add-on that enables platform teams to assemble infrastructure from multiple vendors, and expose higher level self-service APIs for application teams to consume.
+description: "Crossplane is an open source Kubernetes add-on that enables platform teams to assemble infrastructure from multiple vendors, and expose higher level self-service APIs for application teams to consume."
 ---

 ## crossplane